NikitaMGrimm/symmetric-word-triples-rust/notes.md

   - Instantly add into hashmap if you have a solution instead of collecting and appending.
   - Also: Somehow dump the results into a file during the computation (instead of waiting for the whole thing to finish) (high RAM usage)
   - Somehow save your state in the middle of the computation (so you can continue later on)

+- Use as many references as possible for TokenWords and TokenMatrixes.

 Diagonal optimization:
 0.